johnwhitington/cpdf-source/cpdf.1.md

 **cpdf -set-modify \<date>** **in.pdf** \[-also-set-xmp] \[-just-set-xmp] **-o out.pdf**

 Set creation or modification dates.
-See cpdfmanual.pdf for details of the PDF date format.
+See Appendix A of cpdfmanual.pdf for details of the PDF date format.

 **cpdf -set-trapped in.pdf** \[-also-set-xmp] \[-just-set-xmp] **-o out.pdf**